Yc174/frustum-pointnets/README.md

 After the command executes, you should see three newly generated data files under the `kitti` folder.
 You can run `python train/provider.py` to visualize the training data (frustum point clouds and 3D bounding box labels, in rect camera coordinate).

+### Depth map visualization
+Add visualization code for depth map.
+The depth map is estimated by the picture.
+You can use it by

+    python kitti/prepare_data_monodepth.py --demo

 ### Training Frustum PointNets

 To start training (on GPU 0) the Frustum PointNets model, just run the following script: